YuvannithiT/YuvannithiT.github.io/content/_index.md

     cta_link: "/contact"
 ---

-an ***Aerospace Dynamics & Control Engineer*** specializing in flight dynamics, GNC, and real-time control for aerospace vehicles.
-From first principles to flight-proven control — a journey through ***Dynamics.
+an Aerospace Dynamics & Control Engineer specializing in flight dynamics, GNC, and real-time control for aerospace vehicles.
+From first principles to flight-proven control — an exploration through Dynamics.
 Control.
-Flight.***
+Flight.